hawkinsw/CPPTimes/writing-functions.md

 int sum = add(l, r);
 ```

-When a caller invokes `add`, the compiler makes space in memory for two new variables: the parameters of the `add` function.
-The compiler _copies_ the value of `l` and `r` to the memory for the parameters `a` and `b`, respectively.
-After that, the compiler directs the computer to start executing the code in the body of the function.
+When a caller invokes `add`, the compiler generates code that makes space in memory for two new variables: the parameters of the `add` function.
+The compiler generates code that _copies_ the value of `l` and `r` to the memory for the parameters `a` and `b`, respectively.
+After that, the compiler generates code that directs the computer to start executing the code in the body of the function.

 That the argument values are _copied_ to the parameters has tremendous consequences.